lfrasunk/unique_people/README.md

 The affiliations part is ignored after this part, as it appears to not be required in the output (even though task decription suggests otherwise).

 Three fuzzy-matching approaches are used to remove duplicates from the list of authors:
-1. Considering only on the last names,
+1. Considering only on the **last names**,
-2. Considering the first letter of the first name, middle names and the last name,
+2. Considering the **first letter of the first name**, **middle names** and the **last name**,
-3. Considering the full name
+3. Considering the **full name**.

 Each attempt has a customizable fuzzy score threshold to consider two strings matching.
-In order to finish te task in finite time, optimization through specific sorting of the data is done.
+In order to finish te task in finite time, optimization by specific sorting of the data is done.
 First then last names are sorted and only consequent rows are compared.
-The rows are then grouped and the most common value within each matching group is used to replace all other values within the group (this is further fine tuned by specific mapping in the approach no. 3.).
+The rows are then grouped and the most common value within each matching group is used to replace all other values within the group (this is further fine tuned by series of specific mapping rules in the approach no. 3.).

 ## Shortcomings
 Dividing names into first, middle and last parts could be improved.
 The logic is: